TAKING CHILDREN ON HOLIDAY DURING TERM TIME

 - The amendments give parents no entitlement to take their child out of school for a holiday in term time

-- The Head Teacher and Govening Body will determine what the exceptional circumstances are
+- The Head Teacher and Governing Body will determine what the exceptional circumstances are

 If we decide to take a holiday during term time what should we do?

-- The parent/carer with whom the child resides must apply in writing to the school
+- The parent/carer with whom the child resides must apply via the leave of absence form (see below or can collect from the school office)

-- The letter/application must explain the exceptional circumstance surrounding the request for the leave of absence
+- The application must explain the exceptional circumstance surrounding the request for the leave of absence

 What will the school do then?